OpenZeppelin/openzeppelin-token-registry/README.md

 This will generate Truffle-compatible artifacts in the `build/contracts` directory.

+# Updating the Contract ABIs

+The Contract ABIs are currently hard-coded into the app.
+Only the Vouching contract is used.
+Soon we'll be able to reference the official ABIs in the [zos-vouching](https://github.com/zeppelinos/zos-vouching) repository once the project is deployed.

+To update the ABI compile the contracts locally then update the file `src/abi/VouchingAbi.js`.

-Made with :heart: by Delta Camp
+##### Made with :heart: by Delta Camp